Cyclone Taylor

 Born and raised in Southern Ontario, Taylor moved to Manitoba in 1906 to continue his hockey career.
-He quickly departed to play in Houghton, Michigan and spent two years in the International Hockey League, the first openly professional hockey league in the world.
+He quickly departed to play in Houghton, Michigan, and spent two years in the International Hockey League, the first openly professional hockey league in the world.
 He returned to Canada in 1907 and joined the Ottawa Senators, spending two seasons with the team.
-In 1909 he signed with the Renfrew Creamery Kings, becoming the highest-paid athlete in the world on a per-game basis, before moving to Vancouver in 1912.
-Taylor played for the Millionaires until 1922, when his career ended.
+During those years, Taylor was often spoken of in the same stature as baseball's Ty Cobb, and in 1909, when Taylor signed with the Renfrew Creamery Kings, the pair were the highest paid athletes in their respective sports.
+Taylor moved to Vancouver in 1912 to play for the Vancouver Millionaires of the Pacific Coast Hockey Association (PCHA), where he played for the remainder of his career until 1922.
+In the 1918 Stanley Cup Finals, Taylor scored 9 goals in the series, setting an NHL-era Stanley Cup Finals record that remains unbroken.

-Upon moving to Ottawa in 1907 Taylor was given a position within the federal Interior Department as an immigration clerk, and remained an immigration official for the next several decades.
-In 1914 Taylor was the first Canadian official to board the Komagata Maru, which was involved in a major incident relating to Canadian immigration.
+Upon moving to Ottawa in 1907, Taylor was given a position within the federal Interior Department as an immigration clerk and remained an immigration official for the next several decades.
+In 1914, Taylor was the first Canadian official to board the Komagata Maru, which was involved in a major incident relating to Canadian immigration.
 Taylor ultimately became the Commissioner of Immigration for British Columbia and the Yukon, the highest position in the region.

-In 1946 he was named a Member of the Order of the British Empire for his services as an immigration officer, retiring in 1950.
+In 1946, he was named a Member of the Order of the British Empire for his services as an immigration officer, and he retired in 1950.

 Early life

 Frederick Wellington Taylor was born in Tara, Ontario, the second son and fourth of five children to Archie and Mary Taylor.
 The exact date of Taylor's birth is uncertain, though most sources give it as June 23, 1884.
 Archie, the son of Scottish immigrants, was a travelling salesman who sold farm equipment.
 Taylor was close to his mother, a devout Methodist, and took after her in that he never smoked, drank, or swore.
 Taylor claimed that he was named Frederick Wellington after a local veterinarian, a friend of his father.
 At the age of six, Taylor moved with his family to Listowel, a town 80 km south of Tara.
 The Taylor family was rather poor: Archie initially made around C$50–60 a month, a low wage for the era, especially for a family with five children.
 To help out, Taylor left school when he was 17 and started working in a local piano factory.
-His earnings of around $20 a month helped to supplement his father's salary, which had risen to $75 a month.
+His earnings of around $20 a month helped supplement his father's salary, which had risen to $75 monthly.